Fania Bergstein: Literary career

-The first of her poems to be printed was "Khalomi" ("My Dream"), published in 1926 in the daily Hebrew newspaper haYom (Today) in the city of Warsaw, then the center of Polish Jewry; it appeared under the pen name Bat-haOr (The Daughter of Light).
+The first of her poems to be printed was "(Ch)Halomi" ("My Dream"), published in 1926 in the daily Hebrew newspaper haYom (Today) in the city of Warsaw, then the center of Polish Jewry; it appeared under the pen name Bat-haOr (The Daughter of Light).

 Bergstein is sometimes identified as Fania Yisraeli but she used her maiden name for her writing.
 A translator of a number of her poems noted, "Hers is a quintessentially Israeli story – not only figuratively so.
 Israeli was her married surname."

 Her first published poem for children, "Children of Gvat" appeared in Davar newspaper in 1932.She became a key figure on the kibbutz, emerging as a local songwriter.
 She wrote songs about collective life for kibbutz events and holidays, creating her own songs for each holiday, composing anthems for the classes celebrating the end of the school year and dedicating songs to children.